U.S. Department of State Seal

 AfghanistanACS@state.gov

-Passport and Visas: U.S. Citizens must have a valid passport and Afghan visa to enter and exit Afghanistan.
-Travelers arriving without a valid visa are subjected to deportation or confiscation of their passport and heavy fines.
+Passport and Visas: U.S. citizens must have a valid passport and Afghan visa to enter and exit Afghanistan.
+Travelers arriving without a valid visa are subject to deportation, confiscation of their passport, heavy fines, or detention.

-Dual Nationals/Afghan Heritage: U.S. citizens born in Afghanistan of Afghan parents are considered to be Afghan nationals and are not required to have an entry visa.
-For U.S. citizens of Afghan parentage, but not born in Afghanistan, an entry permit is required.
+Dual Nationals/Afghan Heritage: U.S. citizens born in Afghanistan of Afghan parentage are considered to be Afghan nationals and are not required to have an entry visa.
+U.S. citizens of Afghan parentage who were not born in Afghanistan must have a visa to enter Afghanistan.

 Registration: Foreigners arriving in Afghanistan are fingerprinted during the immigration process.
 Foreign passengers arriving at the Kabul International Airport are expected to register with a representative of the Ministry of Interior’s Foreigners’ Registration Office.
 If the airport office is closed, registration may take place at the Ministry of Interior’s Kabul Statistics Office located at Kart-e-Parwan Square in front of Nadirya High School.
+Registrants will receive a registration card.
 The registration card must be surrendered upon the foreign national’s departure from Afghanistan.

 Medical Requirements: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors or foreign residents of Afghanistan.